Developments in Islamabad: Proposed and Future developments

-This is a 39 km Ring Road in planning stages since 2015.
-It will start from Banth on N-5 and terminate on Thalian on M-2.
-It will have 5 interchanges.
-Heavy vehicles would be bound to use the Ring Road hence reducing traffic on the existing Peshawar Road.
-This is a greater extension of the under construction Sialkot-Rawalpindi Motorway of Pakistan.
-Funds were released in March 2023.
-Project is expected to complete in 2 years once construction starts.

-Layi Expressway
+Lai Expressway

-Layi Expressway would be built along the Nalah Layi in Rawalpindi.
+Lai Expressway would be built along the Lai Nullah in Rawalpindi.
 This 17 km 3-lane expressway is in planning stages since 2015.
 This project would improve connectivity within different areas of Rawalpindi.
 Encroachments will have to be removed on both sides of the river.
-Work might commence by January 2023 and complete by December 2024.
+Work might commence in 2023 and complete by 2025.
 It would be a 25 km 3 lane expressway with 3 interchanges.

-Rawalpindi-Murree Expressway
+Tourism Expressway

-Kohsar Tourism Expressway project is a 123 km planned expressway which connect Rawalpindi to Murree via Kallar Syedan, Kotli Sattiyan and Kahuta.
+Kohsar Tourism Expressway project is a 123 km planned expressway which will connect Rawalpindi to Murree via Kallar Syedan, Kotli Sattiyan, and Kahuta.

-Project would cost PKR 4.5 billion and would be constructed in 2 years.
-The expressway will boost tourism and help open up massive investment and commercial opportunities for the region’s local and international tourist industries.
+Project would cost PKR 4.5 billion and would be constructed in two years.
+The expressway will boost tourism and help open up massive investment and commercial opportunities for the region's local and international tourist industries.

 Housing schemes

 Islamabad Capital Territory is subdivided into five zones, and the development work is in progress for the following residential and commercial projects;